osrsbox/osrsbox-db/docs/README.md

-# osrsbox-db: Public API docs/ Folder
+## osrsbox-db: Public RESTful API docs/ Folder

-This folder contains the publicly available API of osrsbox-db.
+This folder contains the publicly available database/dataset and somewhat-RESTful API of osrsbox-db.
 Basically, every file inside this specfic folder can be fetched using HTTP GET requests.
 The base URL for this folder is `https://www.osrsbox.com/osrsbox-db/`.
 Simply append any file name (from this folder) to the base URL, and you can fetch this data.
+You can also clone this entire repository and access the files provided in this folder.

 A summary of the contents are listed below with descriptions:

 - `items-icons`: Collection of PNG files (20K+) for every item inventory icon in OSRS
 - `items-json`: Collection of JSON files (20K+) of extensive item metadata for every item in OSRS